Japan - In Shinkansen we trust

 Epicenter

 The exhibition building with a beautiful green dome was completed in 1915.
-In 1945 the first nuclear bomb to be used against mankind detonated 580 meters above it.
+But in 1945, the first nuclear bomb to be used against mankind detonated above it.

 Southbound